someotherself/GUSE/readme/usage.md

             _ -> trace (default)
 ```

-GUSE will create 2 folders.
+guse will create 2 folders.
 In this example they are called:
 - MOUNT: This is where the filesystem is mounted.
 This is what the user interacts with when the app is running.
 MOUNT will be empty when the app is not running.
 - data_dir: This is where the files are stored.
 Commands ran on MOUNT, will be applied on files in data_dir.
 Running cli commands directly in data_dir wil bypass the FUSE implemantation.